 Additonally, volunteers can propose activities outside the realm of animal or plant care that match personal skills, such as leading tours during our public Farm Days, taking high-quality photos or videos of our animals, creating fundraisers, or offering workshops on topics related to our mission.

-Volunteer hours are available 9-5, Monday through Saturday.
+Volunteer hours are available 8am-12pm Tuesday-Saturday.
 We ask that volunteers commit to at least one regular day each week, and stay for at least an hour.